aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/hanukkah-readings/midrash-maaseh-hanukkah-bet-retelling-of-megillat-antiokhus-as-midrash-aggadah.html.md

 <td style="vertical-align:top;">
 <div class="english">
 And he answered and said to all his officials and servants, the nobles[foot]Esther 1:3[/foot] sitting first in the kingdom[foot]Esther 1:15[/foot]: "Do you not know?
 Have you not heard?[foot]Isaiah 40:21[/foot] For this people, the children of Yisrael who are in Yerushalayim, are a ruthless nation[foot]Deuteronomy 28:50[/foot], and their laws are different from all peoples, and the laws of the king they do not obey[foot]Esther 3:8[/foot], which are great and high for them.
-They say, 'Our own hand has prevailed![foot]Deuteronomy 32:27[/foot] And always, every day, the destruction of kings is fulfilled, as is said: Lo, darkness shall cover the earth, And thick clouds the peoples[foot]Isaiah 60:2[/foot], and a light shines for the upright in the darkness[foot]Psalm 112:4[/foot], and all the children of Yisrael had light in their dwellings![foot]Exodus 10:23[/foot] And to me, I, the King, it is not in my interest to let them be.[foot]Esther 3:8[/foot] So now get up and we'll make war upon them; let's wipe them out as a nation[foot]Obadiah 1:1[/foot]; and Yisrael’s name will be mentioned no more![foot]Psalm 83:5[/foot] Come, let us be wise about them[foot]Exodus 1:10[/foot] to nullify their rest day and circumcision and new moon!"
+They say, 'Our own hand has prevailed![foot]Deuteronomy 32:27[/foot] And always, every day, the destruction of kings is fulfilled, as is said: Lo, darkness shall cover the earth, And thick clouds the peoples[foot]Isaiah 60:2[/foot], and a light shines for the upright in the darkness[foot]Psalms 112:4[/foot], and all the children of Yisrael had light in their dwellings![foot]Exodus 10:23[/foot] And to me, I, the King, it is not in my interest to let them be.[foot]Esther 3:8[/foot] So now get up and we'll make war upon them; let's wipe them out as a nation[foot]Obadiah 1:1[/foot]; and Yisrael’s name will be mentioned no more![foot]Psalms 83:5[/foot] Come, let us be wise about them[foot]Exodus 1:10[/foot] to nullify their rest day and circumcision and new moon!"
 And it was good in the eyes of his officials and servants to do according to the word of the king.
 </div></td></tr>